alee74/CompilersProject1/README.md

   than 8.
 That is to say, I did not encounter a test case that caused the assignment arrows to fall out of alignment for tab width of 9. `tabs -10` is optimal for appearance.

+Results: You don't match the tables precisely up to diff -w (-3).
+Total: 97/100